-At first, this might not sound like a work-related injury—Jarrell wasn’t driving, logging time, or even dressed for work yet—but the court found that Jarrell qualified for workers’ compensation.
+At first, this might not sound like a work-related injury—James wasn’t driving, logging time, or even dressed for work yet—but the court found he qualified for workers’ compensation.
 The trainer had told him to sleep in the truck and he’d been woken up for the work-related inspection.

-Jarrell’s case was unique.
-But workers’ compensation claims are not, so all business owners with employees need to have workers’ compensation insurance.
-And with average claims running between $2,000 and $20,000, even small-business owners should take heed.
+James’ case is unique.
+But workers’ compensation claims are not.
+Nearly all business owners with employees need to have workers’ compensation insurance, including small business owners.

 What is workers’ compensation insurance?

-Workers’ compensation insurance is insurance coverage for work-related illnesses and workplace injuries that covers a portion of lost wages, medical bills, disability, and death benefits in the case of a workplace accident, and protects employers from any related lawsuits.
+Workers’ compensation insurance, or workers’ comp, is a type of business insurance coverage for work-related illnesses and workplace injuries.
+It can cover a portion of lost wages, medical bills, disability, and death benefits in the case of a workplace accident, and it helps protect employers from any related lawsuits.

 How does workers’ compensation insurance work?

-Workers’ compensation is a two-way street: both the employee and the employer agree to certain conditions in case of an incident.
-The employer agrees to pay for medical expenses, lost wages, and potentially other benefits resulting from work-related injuries and illnesses.
-To obtain these benefits, however, the employee agrees to limitations for which they can sue the employer.
+Workers’ compensation is a two-way street: Both the employee and the employer play key roles in case of an incident.
+The employee has a responsibility to report the work-related injury or illness, while the employer agrees to pay for medical expenses, lost wages, and, potentially, other benefits.

 What does workers’ compensation cover?

-Workers’ comp covers the immediate costs of medical care and any subsequent surgeries, doctors’ visits, and medical equipment if an employee suffers an injury on a job site.
+Workers’ comp can cover the immediate costs of medical care and any subsequent surgeries, doctor visits, and medical equipment if an employee suffers an injury on a job site.

 Disability and lost wages

-If an employee has to miss work due to being injured on the job or from a work-related illness, workers’ comp insurance covers their lost wages or disability payments.
+If an employee has to miss work due to being injured on the job or as a result of a work-related illness, workers’ comp insurance covers their lost wages or disability payments.

 If an employee dies in a workplace accident or from a work-related injury, workers’ comp often pays their family some of the lost expected wages and funeral expenses.